 The Owl Lab serves as a media resource center for students who are enrolled in production courses in the School of Communication.
-We have a comprehensive supply of audio and video production equipment as well as eight Mac computers with Adobe Suite installed for editing projects.
+We have a comprehensive supply of audio and visual equipment as well as eight Mac computers with Adobe Suite installed for editing projects.

-Your instructor will let you know what equipmet you will be using for the class and they will ask you to sign a release form.
-Only students who have signed a release form will be allowed to check out equipment until you’ve completed the release form.
-You can download the release form here.
-Email it to the Lab or you can drop it off in person.
+Your instructor will let you know what specific equipment you will be using for the class.
+You will not be able to make reservations and check out equipment until you’ve completed the release form.
+You can download and sign the form from the website, then email it to the lab or you can drop it off in person.

 We strongly encourage you to make a reservation well in advance for the use of equipment.
-Your instructor will make you aware of the specific equipment needs for your class.
-To make a reservation, go to https://equipmentloan.luc.edu and enter your Loyola ID and password and click on “Owl Lab.”
-You can find detailed instructions for how to use the reservation system if you click on the question mark at the top of the page.
+To make a reservation, go to https://equipmentloan.luc.edu, enter your Loyola ID and password and click on “Owl Lab.”
+You can find detailed instructions for using the reservation system if you click on the question mark at the top of the page.

-You can also check out equipment as a "walk-in," but equipment is available on a first come, first served basis.
-That camera you need for your project due on Monday might be checked out!
-This is why it's best to make a reservation in advance.
+You can also come to the lab as a "walk-in," but equipment is available on a first come, first served basis.
+This means that the camera you need for your project due on Monday might be checked out.
+This is why it's always best to make a reservation in advance.

-You must have your Loyola ID in order to check out equipment or pick up a reservation, until we get to know who you are.
+You need your Loyola ID in order to check out equipment or pick up a reservation, until we get to know who you are.
 We try to remember names and faces, but there’s a lot of you!

-If you can't make it to pick up your reservation, no problem!
 There is a one-hour window to pick up the reservation.
-After an hour, the system automatically cancels the reservation.
+After an hour, the system automatically cancels the reservation and releases the equipment.

 You can always edit your reservation - add or delete equipment or change the pick up or return time - through the reservation website.
 Click on "My Reservations" to find the "Edit Reservation" button.
 It's always nice to cancel your reservation as soon as know you won't need the equipment.
-Canceling the reservation frees up the equipment in the system and makes it available for other students to use.
+Canceling the reservation frees up the equipment in the system and makes it available for other students to be able to reserve.

 Equipment is checked out for two days at a time.
 Since the Owl Lab is closed on the weekends, equipment that’s checked out on Thursday or Friday will be due back on Monday.

-If you return your equipment past the due date and time, you will incur late fees on your account.
-You should make yourself aware of the late fees for any items you check out.
-Each item in the Owl Lab has it's own fee and the fee is charged for each day the item is late.
+If you return your equipment past the due date and time, effective Fall 2019, you will incur late fees on your account.
+You should make yourself aware of the fees for any items you check out.
+Each item in the Owl Lab has its own fee and the fee is charged for each day the item is late.
 These can really pile up so cover your bases to assure you don't get charged.
 Your account will become inactive for reservations or checkouts until the fees are paid which could affect your ability to complete projects for your class.
 To avoid late fees, try renewing the equipment or ask a trusted classmate to return the equipment for you.
 Until the fees are put into effect, instances of late returns will be assessed on a case by case basis.

 When you check out equipment, the student worker will examine it in front of you.
-They will make sure that all of the components - including applicable SD cards - are there and that there is no visible damage to the item.
+They will make sure that all of the components are there and that there is no visible damage to the item.
 If you notice that the student worker doesn't check the equipment, speak up!
 Ask them to check it for you or check it yourself before you leave with it.
-If there's damage or a missing item, alert the student worker and ask them to check out a different item to you.
+If there's damage or a missing component, alert the student worker and ask them to check out a different item to you.
 Otherwise, when you return the equipment, we will have to assume that you were the one who lost the component or damaged the equipment and you will be made responsible for any repairs or replacements.

 If, after you've brought it home, a camera malfunctions or a microphone crackles, call us right away to let us know.
-We will work with you to troubleshoot or ask you to return the item for a replacement.
+We will work with you to troubleshoot or ask you to bring back the item for a replacement.

-Well, you're not in trouble, but you might be responsible for paying for a replacement or repair.
-If you damage something, call us immediately during open hours or come in to the Lab with the damaged item.
+If you damage something, call us as soon as you can during open hours or come in to the lab with the damaged item.
 It might be a simple in-house fix, which means you won't have to replace it or pay for a repair.
 Honesty is always the best policy!
 Remember that the equipment belongs to everyone - it is for use by all of your fellow students as well as faculty - so treat it with the same respect you might treat something you borrowed from a friend.